-That is why it is so important for you to see MDS Nordion's story as a success story that everyone in the industry has contributed to, in the support they have provided, and in the products or services they supply.
+That is why it is so important for you to see MDS Nordion's story, not as an adjunct that belongs somewhere off to the side, but as a success story that everyone in this room is a part of.

-How did this happen?
 In 1946, Roy Errington and his two employees began selling radium that had been stockpiled during World War II.
 This was to be the genesis of the company that today is MDS Nordion.
 Errington looked for ways to utilize radioisotopes in the health care field.
 An early application included the use of radium as a cancer treatment.
 In 1947, the NRX reactor came on line, and in 1952, Errington's small company became part of Atomic Energy of Canada Limited (AECL).
 This allowed him the access to state-of-the art research and development facilities and scientific resources.
-Roy Errington forged a partnership 51 years ago that endures today - the Canadian nuclear power program and MDS Nordion working together to develop and apply life-saving technology.
+Roy Errington forged a partnership 50 years ago that endures today --the Canadian nuclear power program and MDS Nordion working together to make Canada the world leader in developing and applying life-saving technology.

-Of course, Roy's company has been through many changes over the last half century.
-First, we were the AECL Commercial Products Division, then the AECL Radiochemical Company and in 1988 we became Nordion International, which was successfully privatized in 1991.
-We are now known as MDS Nordion to reflect our strong participation and integration into MDS--a dynamic international health and life sciences company.
-And as we have recently celebrated our 50th anniversary as a company, we will carry our proud heritage forward as we move ahead to meet the challenges of the next century.
+Of course, Roy's company has been through many changes over the last 50 years.
+First, we were the AECL Commercial Products Division, then the AECL Radiochemical

+Company and in 1988 we became Nordion International, which was successfully privatized in 1991.
+And since the last time this distinguished group assembled we changed again, and are now MDS Nordion.
+Our name change reflects our strong participation and integration into a dynamic health and life sciences company with a base in Canada and a global vision.
+And as we have just celebrated our 50th anniversary as a company, we will carry our proud heritage forward as we move ahead to meet the challenges of the next century.

 I would like to recount some of this proud heritage for you.
+It is, after all, your heritage.
 I will be brief because many of you have not only heard some of this before, some of you were there.
 Nonetheless, I believe it is helpful to remember how we arrived here today as we focus on and define our industry's role in the new millennium.

 In the 1950s, the use of radioisotopes in cancer therapy became widespread.
 Cobalt 60 was used to treat most of the diagnosed cancers of that time.
 In fact, Theratronics International continues to provide this equipment even today.
-It is safe to say that cobalt beam therapy has saved literally millions of lives around the world.
+It is safe to say that cobalt beam therapy has saved millions of lives around the world.

 In 1958, the NRU reactor came on line.
-For 40 years it has been and remains the world's most important isotope production facility producing Cobalt-60 for cancer teletherapy and Molybdenum-99 for nuclear diagnostic imaging.
+For 40 years it has been and remains the world's most important isotope production facility producing Cobalt 60 for cancer teletherapy and Molybdenum 99 for nuclear diagnostic imaging.
+It truly enabled Canada to take and hold a lead that no one in the world can challenge.